How to Use Home Equity Debt to Reduce Capital Gains Taxes

 Understanding Capital Gains Taxes on Real Estate

 Capital gains tax is the tax obligation incurred from selling assets, such as stocks or real estate.
-Capital gains are treated differently from ordinary income, which includes the wages or salary you earn from working.
+Capital gains are treated differently from ordinary income, which includes wages or salary earned from working.

 Capital gains are split into two categories for tax purposes: short-term and long-term.